• Home

 13. Add the pumpkin, stir and heat through

-14. Add the cheese and stir
+14. Sprinkle over the cheese and stir

 15. Serve immediately